 What Is Security Clearance & Vetting?

-With some exceptions, security clearances are issued by the Australian Security Government Vetting Agency (AGSVA), representing the Australian Government, to personnel whose duty involves accessing sensitive official information and documents.
+With some exceptions, security clearances are issued by the Australian Security Government Vetting Agency (AGSVA), representing the Australian Government, to personnel whose duty involves accessing sensitive official information.

 Personnel working within, or for a Government agency that receives, processes, and sends such information, requires a security clearance (including in relation to ICT systems, where such information is stored).

 Security clearance vetting is the process of assessing the eligibility and the necessity (or the lack thereof) to obtain a security clearance.
 Except for specified entities (i.e. those designated to process their own vetting and clearance approvals, such as the Department of Foreign Affairs and Trade), security vetting can only be performed by AGSVA, who may issue security clearances up to Positive Vetting Level.

 Both AGSVA and authorized vetting agencies are governed with strict measures in issuing these security clearances.